-As employed is considered a person who, during the survey week, was in gainful employment and received a monetary salary for at least an hour of work or fringe benefits, or profit, or someone who has been temporarily off work.
+As employed is considered a person who, during the survey week, received a monetary salary or fringe benefits or profit for at least an hour of gainful employment, or someone who has been temporarily off work.

 Although the employment rate of 60-64-year-olds in the EU has risen considerably in the 2010s, it is still clearly below that in the Nordic countries.
 Finland has the lowest employment rate of the Nordic countries but it is 10 percentage points above the average EU rate.
-Finland lags behind Sweden and Norway by 10 percentage points.
+Finland lags behind Sweden and Norway by about the same percentage point although the gap narrowed somewhat in 2022.